-Assignment 3: Open Reflection on Role of Planner(s) (20%)
+Assignment 2: Open Reflection on Role(s) and Ethics of Planner(s) (20%)

-- Purpose: To encourage reflection on the role you may play as a future professional planner. - Task: For this assignment, you will record brief observations throughout the term and then write a short paper synthesizing these, along with discussions and readings from the course, into your individual understanding of the role of a professional planner. - Due: Via Canvas by 11pm, Tuesday, March 19th
+Purpose: To encourage reflection on the role you may play as a future professional planner.

+Task: For this assignment, you will outline your initial understanding of the role(s) of planner(s) and the ethics you think will/should guide your practice.
+You will then record brief observations throughout the term and write a short paper synthesizing these, along with discussions and readings from the course, into your understanding of the role(s) and ethics of planner(s).

+Due: Via Canvas by 11pm, Saturday, January 18th (initial) and Wednesday, March 19th